RotavirusSkip to the navigation

 Don't give your child any over-the-counter medicines unless you've checked with the doctor first.

-To prevent dehydration, your doctor may recommend a rehydration drink designed for babies and young children, such as Pedialyte.
+Your doctor may recommend a rehydration drink such as Pedialyte.
 This may be especially helpful if your child's diarrhea lasts longer than a few days.
 Rehydration drinks help replace fluids and electrolytes.
 Plain water doesn't provide necessary nutrients or electrolytes and may not be absorbed when your child has diarrhea.
-Rehydration drinks do not make diarrhea go away faster, but they can prevent serious dehydration.

 Do not give your baby or young child rehydration drinks for adults or sports drinks, such as Gatorade.
 These drinks do not have the proper balance of nutrients and electrolytes for small children.